Lecture 05-2: Inspecting and Modifying Data

 UPDATE with Subqueries

-You can use a subquery to determine which rows to update.
-Suppose we have a genre_tags table that maps genres to broader categories:
+You can use a subquery to determine which rows to update:

 UPDATE with FROM